alokgarg003/new_job_Apply/JOBSPY_ALOK.md

 Notes & next steps:
 - If you need Glassdoor or other blocked sites, add a Playwright mode or proxy layer and enable those scrapers explicitly.
 - To capture ZipRecruiter and Google coverage, re-run discovery with `location='United States'` (or region-specific queries) and/or simplify the {QUERY}.
-- Consider adding scrapers for Dice and Wellfound if those platforms are important for your workflows (they are not currently implemented in this repo).
+- Note: support for Dice, Wellfound, and remote-only boards was removed; contact me if you want them reintroduced.
 - The pipeline logs `Remote` and `Work From Home Type` where available — verify them via the debug dump (`*_debug.csv`) after runs.

 ---